 Gion District, Pontocho area

 Gion is and always has been known as Kyoto’s representative downtown area.
 It is a popular area that attracts many tourists from home and abroad, as it is easily accessible from Kyoto Station and is an ideal area for sightseeing.

 The district surrounds Yasaka Shrine in the centre of Kyoto City, named Gion after the old name of Yasaka Shrine, Gionsha.
 It is also one of Kyoto’s most popular shopping streets.

 On the way from Kawaramachi Station towards Gion and Yasaka Shrine, in a corner of Shijo Dori, there is a narrow alleyway with a gaping hole in it.
 This is Ponto-cho.
 Ponto-cho is Kyoto’s Hanamachi, a traditional flower quarter with traditional shops on either side of the narrow street, where chochin (lanterns) with a staggered mark wave overhead.

 Day 5 – Explore outside and around Kyoto

-Although Kyoto has many exciting and interesting places to visit, it might be worth taking the opportunity to explore further out, and see some of the areas which surround Kyoto.
-In this case, consider renting a car for the day and take your adventure further out to some of the harder to reach, remote areas.
+Although Kyoto has many exciting and interesting places to visit, it might be worth taking the opportunity to explore further out, and see some of the areas which surround the city.
+If you’re interested in a little adventure, consider renting a car for the day and exploring further out to some of the harder to reach, remote areas.
 Here we have a select few places that are worth a visit outside and around Kyoto.

 Some sights people can visit: